WeCanCodeIT/columbus-2017-fall/week6/README.md

 ### Topics

 - Students will be introduced to Bootstrap Templates and Frameworks because they do exist
 - Students will be reminded that the best way to understand web design is to program it YOURSELF
-- Students will be introduced to HTML Forms

 ### Class Preparation

-- Manipulate data in the Courses project using HTML Forms
+- Project

 ### References